web-mojo/ReelGuard-Releases/README.md

    You’ll see which destinations have matching files and which are missing copies according to the comparison rules.

 5. **Run the global hotkey (optional)**
-   Once enabled in Settings, your recorded shortcut runs backup checks for all connected cards without opening the UI or Cards page.
+   Once enabled in Settings, you can set your own keyboard shortcut to run backup checks for all connected cards.

 6. **Wipe or fake-format when you’re ready**
    After a successful verification, you can directly perform your selected operation which is **Wipe Card** or **Fake Format**.
-   - Destructive operations are **restricted to removable drives** – system and fixed internal drives are protected.
+   - Destructive operations are **restricted to removable drives** – system and fixed internal drives are ignored and protected.
    - Even so, **always verify you’ve selected the correct card/drive** before proceeding.
 Use at your own risk!

 ---